Corporatism: Communitarian corporatism

-After the French Revolution, the existing absolutist corporatist system was abolished due to its endorsement of social hierarchy and special "corporate privilege".
+After the outbreak of the French Revolution (1789), the existing absolutist corporatist system in France was abolished due to its endorsement of social hierarchy and special "corporate privilege".
 The new French government considered corporatism's emphasis on group rights as inconsistent with the government's promotion of individual rights.
-Subsequently corporatist systems and corporate privilege throughout Europe were abolished in response to the French Revolution.
+Subsequently, corporatist systems and corporate privilege throughout Europe were abolished in response to the French Revolution.
 From 1789 to the 1850s, most supporters of corporatism were reactionaries.
-A number of reactionary corporatists favoured corporatism in order to end liberal capitalism and restore the feudal system.
-Counter to the reactionaries were the ideas of Henri de Saint-Simon whose proposed 'industrial class' would have had the representatives of various economic groups sit in the political chambers, in contrast to the popular representation of liberal democracy.
+A number of reactionary corporatists favoured corporatism in order to end liberal capitalism and to restore the feudal system.
+Countering the reactionaries were the ideas of Henri de Saint-Simon (1760- 1825), whose proposed "industrial class" would have had the representatives of various economic groups sit in the political chambers, in contrast to the popular representation of liberal democracy.

-Progressive corporatism
+Social corporatism

-From the 1850s onward, progressive corporatism developed in response to classical liberalism and Marxism.
-These corporatists supported providing group rights to members of the middle classes and working classes in order to secure cooperation among the classes.
-This was in opposition to the Marxist conception of class conflict.
-By the 1870s and 1880s, corporatism experienced a revival in Europe with the creation of workers' unions that were committed to negotiations with employers.
+From the 1850s onward, progressive corporatism developed in response to classical liberalism and to Marxism.
+Progressive corporatists supported providing group rights to members of the middle and working classes in order to secure cooperation among the classes in opposition to the Marxist conception of class struggle.
+By the 1870s and 1880s, corporatism experienced a revival in Europe with the formation of trade unions committed to negotiations with employers.

-In his work Gemeinschaft und Gesellschaft ("Community and Society") of 1887, Ferdinand Tönnies began a major revival of corporatist philosophy associated with the development of neo-medievalism, increasing promotion of guild socialism and causing major changes to theoretical sociology.
+In his 1887 work Gemeinschaft and Gesellschaft ("Community and Society"), Ferdinand Tönnies began a major revival of corporatist philosophy associated with the development of neo-medievalism, increasing promotion of guild socialism and causing major changes to sociological theory.
 Tönnies claims that organic communities based upon clans, communes, families and professional groups are disrupted by the mechanical society of economic classes imposed by capitalism.

-The Nazis used Tönnies' theory to promote their notion of Volksgemeinschaft ("people's community").
-However, Tönnies opposed Nazism and joined the Social Democratic Party of Germany in 1932 to oppose fascism in Germany and was deprived of his honorary professorship by Adolf Hitler in 1933.
+The German Nazi Party used Tönnies' theory to promote their notion of Volksgemeinschaft ("people's community").
+However, Tönnies opposed Nazism: he joined the Social Democratic Party of Germany in 1932 to oppose fascism in Germany and was deprived of his honorary professorship by Adolf Hitler in 1933.